Match Point: Themes

-The film's opening voiceover from Wilton introduces its themes of chance and fate, which he characterises as simple luck, to him all-important.
+The film's opening voiceover from Chris introduces its themes of chance and fate, which he characterises as simple luck, to him all-important.
 The sequence establishes the protagonist as an introvert, a man who mediates his experience of the world through deliberation, and positions the film's subjective perspective through his narrative eyes.
 Charalampos Goyios argued that this hero, as an opera lover, maintains a sense of distance from the outer world and that ramifications therein pale in comparison to the purity of interior experience.

-The film is a debate with Fyodor Dostoevsky's Crime and Punishment, which Wilton is seen reading early on, identifying him with the anti-hero Raskolnikov.
+The film is a debate with Fyodor Dostoevsky's Crime and Punishment, which Chris is seen reading early on, identifying him with the anti-hero Raskolnikov.
 That character is a brooding loner who kills two women to prove that he is a superior being, but is racked by guilt and is finally redeemed by confession of his crime, the love of a young woman forced into prostitution, and the discovery of God.
-Wilton is a brooding loner who kills a poor girl who loves him because he considers his interests superior to those around him, knows little guilt, and avoids detection through luck.
+Chris is a brooding loner who kills a poor girl who loves him because he considers his interests superior to those around him, knows little guilt, and avoids detection through luck.
 Allen signals his intentions with more superficial similarities: both are almost caught by a painter's unexpected appearance in the stairwell, and both sleuths play cat and mouse with the suspect.
 Allen argues, unlike Dostoevsky, that there is neither God, nor punishment, nor love to provide redemption.
 The theme of parody and reversal of Dostoevsky's motifs and subject matter has been visited by Allen before, in his film Love and Death.
 In Love and Death, the dialogue and scenarios parody Russian novels, particularly those by Dostoevsky and Tolstoy, such as The Brothers Karamazov, Crime and Punishment, The Gambler, The Idiot, and War and Peace.
 In Match Point, Allen moves the theme from parody to the more direct engagement of Dostoevsky's motifs and narratives.